dchristl/macless-haystack/README.md

 ## Contributing

 Pull requests are welcome.
+Please fork from dev-branch.
 For major changes, please open an issue first to discuss what you would like to change.

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)